d-sargent/platypi/README.md

 ## Contributors

-The original design was developed while studying at Type West under the direction of:
+The original design was developed while studying at Type West under the guidance of:

 * Juan Villanueva [Website](http://www.juankafka.com)
 * Lynne Yun [Website](http://www.lynneyun.com)
 * Gen Ramirez [Website](https://genramirez.com)

-Additional direction, polish, and advice provided by:
+Additional direction, polish, and advice was provided by:

 * Troy Leinster [Website](https://www.leinstertype.com)

 This project is dedicated to the memory of Donald Welch.
-A shame you never got to see it finished.
+A shame you never got to see it finished; I like to think you would have approved.

 ## Building